 This more or less assumes you won't be needing 6502-emulation mode after that.

-The '816 does not have an MMU; but "address 0" may refer to various different things:
+Although the '816 does not have an MMU, "address 0" may still refer to several different things:

 - the address pointed to by the direct-page register D in bank 0 (The 816's Direct Page is like 6502's ZP, but you can